gluster/glusterdocs/docs/Administrator-Guide/Performance-Testing.md

 * server-side profiling - this is done using the "gluster volume profile" command (and "gluster volume top" can be used to identify particular hot files in use as well).
 Server-side profiling can measure the throughput of an entire Gluster volume over time, and can measure server-side latencies.
 However, it does not incorporate network or client-side latencies.
 It is also hard to infer application behavior because of client-side translators that alter the I/O workload (examples: erasure coding, cache tiering).

-In short, use client-side profiling for understanding "why is my application unresponsive"? and use server-side profiling for understand how busy your Gluster volume is, what kind of workload is being applied to it (i.e. is it mostly-read?  is it small-file?), and how well the I/O load is spread across the volume.
+In short, use client-side profiling for understanding "why is my application unresponsive"? and use server-side profiling for understanding how busy your Gluster volume is, what kind of workload is being applied to it (i.e. is it mostly-read?  is it small-file?), and how well the I/O load is spread across the volume.

 ## client-side profiling